 You will typically be offered a “lump sum settlement” for your damages, but it is important to understand what is involved.
 With a lump sum agreement, you will be unable to go back and ask for more money in the future.
 In addition, the insurance company will attempt to offer much less than you rightly deserve.
 That is why it is essential to work with an attorney during this process for guidance toward the best possible outcome.

-How Long Do Slip and Fall Cases Take to Settle?
+How Long Do Slip and Fall Cases Take to Settle in Florida?

 Many slip and fall cases settle prior to trial, but some still inevitably end up in court.
 That means that it can take anywhere from several months to a few years for your case to settle, depending on the specifics of your case.